Scott-Huang/Music-Game/sp21-cs242-mingwei6-zifanf2-proposal.md

 # A Music Rhythm Game
 Mingwei Huang (mingwei6) | Moderator: Zifan Feng (zifanf2)

-This is a music game using python for CS242
+This is a music game using Pygame for CS242

 ### Abstract